pkutaj/dabaez_annotated/2019_lamda_ground_up.md

 * it does go down both paths, both the base case AND recurrence relation simultaneously
 * this then explodes in infinite recursion

-### 16.4. how can we turn that off the eager evaluation: move expression into a 0 arg function
+### 2.4. how can we turn that off the eager evaluation? move expression into a 0 arg function
 * let's say we want to turn of `1/a`
 * --> shove it in to 0 arg function, delay the calculation in some later point in time
 * this is exactly how "function as parameters" work - they are called only when needed